-The Panel met at least once a month as a formal committee.
+The Panel met about six times a year as a formal committee.
 In addition, frequent meetings with SHA and WMA staff were held to discuss specific projects and procedures.
-A report entitled, "Application of Hydrologic Models in Maryland" was published in February 2001.
-Experiences with the application of recommendations presented in the 2001 Panel report, improvements in GIS technologies, and updates in the Maryland regional regression equations led to the publication of this revised report.
+Two versions of report entitled, "Application of Hydrologic Models in Maryland" were published in February 2001 and August 2006.
+Experiences with the application of recommendations presented in these reports, improvements in GIS technologies, and updates in TR-20 and the Maryland regional regression equations led to the publication of the third edition of the report dated September 2010.
 The following section presents the Panel's recommendations.
 Subsequent chapters explain the basis for these recommendations and the procedures required for their accomplishment.